UrbsLab/STREAMLINE/README.md

     *To learn more about Google Colaboratory prior to setup please visit the following link: https://research.google.com/colaboratory/

 ### Setting up your first run
 Follow the steps below to get the pipeline running on the demonstration datasets.
-In summary, they detail the process of copying the STREAMLINE GitHub repository to your Google Drive, and running the notebook called 'STREAMLINE-GoogleColabNotebook.ipynb' with Google Colaboratory.
+In summary, they detail the process of copying the STREAMLINE GitHub repository to your Google Drive, and running the notebook called `STREAMLINE-GoogleColabNotebook.ipynb` with Google Colaboratory.

 1. Set up a Google account (if for some reason you don't already have one).
     * Click here for help: https://support.google.com/accounts/answer/27441?hl=en